 1. Establish clear rules for your streak before you begin.

 You should also decide whether your streak will be for every day or only for certain days.
-A daily streak is the cleanest approach, but yours could be for all weekdays, for all weekend days, or simply for one day each week, like every Sunday.
+A daily streak is the cleanest approach, but yours could be for all weekdays or all weekend days.
+Or, you could start a weekly streak or even a monthly streak.

 2. Start your day by extending your streak.